clinical-biomarkers/biomarker-backend-api/load/README.md

 ## Preprocessing

-The `preprocess.py` script with perform two passes on the data.
+The `preprocess.py` script will perform two passes on the data.

 During the first pass: